 i.
 Calleguas Creek Watershed Salts TMDL

-The Los Angeles Regional Water Quality Control Board adopted the TMDL for Boron, Chloride, Sulfate, and TDS (salts) on October 4, 2007 to protect and restore water quality in the Calleguas Creek watershed by controlling the loading and accumulation of salts.
+The Los Angeles Regional Water Quality Control Board adopted the TMDL for Boron, Chloride, Sulfate, and TDS (salts) on October 4, 2007, to protect and restore water quality in the Calleguas Creek watershed by controlling the loading and accumulation of salts.

 Source Analysis